-CHAPTER VIII VIII.
-CONCLUSION
+VIII.CONCLUSION

 This work has shown that the gravity field elements obtained from the GOCE mission can improve the knowledge about the deep Earth's structures, such as the crust/mantle boundary and the neighborhood.
-The improvement to the field was obtained through the low orbit altitude and the gradiometric observations on board the satellite.
-It is particularly apt for recovering density variations in the earth's crust and mantle.
-As an example of the potential of this methodology in the characterization of large geological provinces, we have obtained results that recover an old 'surpassed' idea that stated that the northern and southern portion of the Amazonian craton, separated by the Solimões and Amazonas basins, would be two different blocks, and that these basins had originated at the borders of these two portions.
+As an example of the potential of this methodology in the characterization of large geological provinces, we have obtained results that pointed out to the feasibility of an old 'surpassed' idea that stated that the northern and southern portion of the Amazonian craton, separated by the Solimões and Amazonas basins, would be two different blocks, and that these basins had originated at the borders of these two portions.

-In the past, this discussion had not evolved because the evidences shown by the traditional Amazonian Craton geology has been entirely built from a few geophysical (some gravity, scarce magnetic and seismic), petrological and geochronological data, collected exclusively with the purpose of helping the mining and the exploration of hydrocarbons in the Amazon basin and the Carajas Mineral Province (considered the largest mineral province in the world).
-So, even the sparse available data distribution is restricted and limited to the sedimentary basin and some mining field, and does not permit the characterization of this large and geologically complex region.
+In the past, this discussion did not evolved because the evidences shown by the traditional Amazonian Craton geology has been entirely built from a few geophysical (some gravity, scarce magnetic and seismic), petrological and geochronological data, collected exclusively with the purpose of helping the mining and the exploration of hydrocarbons in the Amazon basin and the Carajas Mineral Province (considered the largest mineral province in the world).
+So, even the sparse available data distribution is restricted and limited to the sedimentary basin and some mining field, and do not permit the characterization of this large and geologically complex region.

-Variations in the crustal thickness usually obey the isostatic response due to crustal stretching and the mass deficit due to the basin filling with lighter sediments, that accompanies downward deflection of the basin-basement associated with the subsidence.
+Variations in the crustal thickness are usually attributed to the downward deflection beneath the basin associated with the load-driving subsidence within the crust.
 Instead of crustal thinning, high density masses in the crust and mantle appear to be a typical feature present in the large sedimentary basins, caused either by the presence of an intermediate density intruded material or by a partial replacement of the lower crust by the mantle material, continental underplating, or passive upwelling of molten magma during rifting and extension of the lithosphere (Nunn and Aires, 1988; Braitenberg & Ebbing 2007).

-Recent new paleomagnetic evidences for the Amazon craton is challenging the scientific geological and geophysical community.
-Although the rocks of the northern portion of the craton (Guiana Shield) and the rocks of the southern portion (Brazilian Shield) have ages of settlement that are close together, which corroborates the idea of a single cratonic block, the paleomagnetic poles obtained from rocks of these regions point out that in a certain geological period a transcurrent motion between these blocks must have occurred (Ricardo Trindade, 2012, personal communication).
+Recent new paleomagnetic evidences in respect to the Amazon craton is challenging the scientific geological and geophysical community.
+Although the rocks of the northern portion of the craton (Guiana Shield) and the rocks of the southern portion (Brazilian Shield) have settled ages close together, what corroborates the idea of a single cratonic block, the paleomagnetic poles obtained from rocks of these regions points out that in a certain geological period there must have occurred a transcurrent motion between these blocks (Ricardo Trindade, 2012, personal communication).
 This could be the result of the relative movements of the Guiana Shield, situated at the north of the Amazon basin, and the Brazilian Shield, situated at the south.
-Although this is only a preliminary additional evidence that points to the controversial hypothesis of the existence of these blocks, one should notice that, as pointed out by Lobato (2011), all the types of geophysical data that were available in the past in these regions were so bad in quality and in distribution that even broad structures could not be detected at that time.
+Although this is only a preliminary additional evidence that points to the controversial hypothesis of the existence of these blocks, one should notice that, as pointed out by Lobato (2011), all the types of geophysical data that were available in the past in this regions were so bad in quality and in distribution that even broad structures could not be detected at that time.